vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 vSphere Integrated Containers Engine does not currently support the following vSphere features:

 - vSphere Storage DRS&trade;: You cannot configure VCHs to use Storage DRS datastore clusters.
 However, you can specify the path to a specific datastore within a Storage DRS datastore cluster by specifying the full inventory path to the datastore in the `vic-machine create --image-store` option.
 For example, `--image-store /dc1/datastore/my-storage-pod/datastore1`.
 You can also specify the relative path from a datastore folder in a datacenter, for example `--image-store my-storage-pod/datastore1`.
-- vSphere Fault Tolerance: You cannot configure Fault Tolerance on VCHs.
+- vSphere Fault Tolerance: vSphere Integrated Containers does not implement vSphere Fault Tolerance.
+However, VCH processes that stop unexpectedly do restart automatically, independently of vSphere Fault Tolerance.
 - vSphere Virtual Volumes&trade;: You cannot use Virtual Volumes as the target datastores for image stores or volume stores.
 - Snapshots: Creating and reverting to snapshots of the VCH endpoint VM or container VMs can cause vSphere Integrated Containers Engine not to function correctly.